Winter Solstice. . . . High time, then, to review the autumn just passed with the latest installment of my "Out and About" series.

 On October 3, 2016 I began my first unit of Clinical Pastoral Education (CPE) training through the CPE program of one of the major healthcare systems based in the Twin Cities.
-Until this first unit ends next May I'll be spending three afternoons a week at a hospital located on the edge of the metro area.
+Until the end of this first unit next May I'll be spending three afternoons a week at a hospital located on the edge of the metro area.
 Here I'll be providing interfaith pastoral care to patients and families who request it or to those who are referred to the chaplain by hospital personnel and medical staff.
 The program I'm enrolled in employs what is known the process model of education.
-In this model students minister to patients, their families, and staff and then are invited to reflect on their experiences in a peer group and in individual supervision.
+In this model students minister to patients, their families, and staff and are then invited to reflect on their experiences in a peer group and in individual supervision.

 The Art of Being a Healing Presence.

 Healing presence is the condition of being consciously and compassionately in the present moment with another or with others, believing in and affirming their potential for wholeness, wherever they are in life.